AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 use the reference operator '&' to point the local variable "Jnt" towards the actual shoulder/elbow joint objects existing in a different folder

-Since "Jnt" is a reference, it will automatically update as the joint state changes during motion.
+Since "Jnt" is a reference, it will automatically update as the joint angles change during motion.

 Running simulations - making things move!
 -----------------------------------------

-Re-load the model by hitting F7, and you should see the message "Loaded successfully" with NO warning messages about lacking kinematic constraints this time.
+Re-load the model by hitting F7, and you should see the message "Loaded successfully" with NO warning messages about the lack kinematic constraints.
 You're now ready to get this model moving.

-**The model tree window has a second tab labelled “Operations”.
-This window shows a curated version of the model tree, by only displaying the "Studies" or simulation objects created in your model.**
+.. note:: The object named "ArmModelStudy" (of "AnyBodyStudy" class) creates simulations to run your model through - "ArmModelStudy"
+    contains a reference object (created with a **&**) pointing to the "ArmModel" folder.
+You can create multiple "AnyBodyStudy" objects, each of which simulates the same mechanical model but with different motion drivers.

+**Step 1**: Simulations in AnyBody are termed "Studies".
+To run a kinematic analysis of the model:

+-   Click on the operations drop-down menu at the top (see figure below).
+-   Select "Main.ArmModelStudy.Kinematics"

 |Operations ArmStudy|

-Try expanding the ArmStudy root.
-You will get a list of the study types that the system can perform.
-"Study" is a common name for operations you can perform on a model.
-Try clicking the KinematicAnalysis study.
-With the buttons in the Operations window, you can now execute various types of analysis.

-The Execute toolbar above the operations tree contains three buttons
+**Step 2**: Click the "Run Operation" button on the Execute toolbar.
+This toolbar is next to the drop-down menu, and contains three buttons
 |Model tree toolbar Execute buttons|:

 -  **Run operation**: Starts or pauses the chosen operation.
 Shortcut